-Life Insurance Quotes After A Heart Attack
+Life Insurance Quotes After a Heart Attack

 - Preferred: Also likely impossible.
 Regardless of how much your health improves, insurance companies will still be too worried about your past heart attack.

 - Standard: In rare cases, you might get this standard policy.
-To get this rating, your heart attack must have been very mild, it must have been several years since the attack.
+To get this rating, your heart attack must have been very mild; it must have been several years since the attack.

 - Table Rating (substandard): Your most likely rating.
-The rating you receive will depend on the time since you had your heart attack, your current health at the time of your application, the treatments you took for the heart attack, and whether you have a family history of heart disease.
+The rating you receive will depend on the time since your heart attack, your current health at the time of your application, the treatments you took for the heart attack, and whether you have a family history of heart disease.

-Life Insurance Case Studies After A Heart Attack
+Life Insurance Case Studies After a Heart Attack

 Case Study #1: Female, 66 years old, does not smoke, had a heart attack at 63, taking Beta Blockers and Statins, and no other pre-existing conditions.

 She had a mild heart attack when she was 59.
-As soon as she got out of the hospital, she tried to buy a life insurance policy.
+As soon as she left the hospital, she tried to buy a life insurance policy.
 She was denied because she applied too soon.

-We also recommended she request an EKG to test the current state of her heart as the applicant was in fairly good health.
+We also recommended she should request an EKG to test the current state of her heart as the applicant was in reasonably good health.
 By trying again, this applicant received a rated level 1 policy, the best level before a standard rating.

 Case Study #2: Male, 64 years old, had a heart attack at 55 years old, former smoker, improved weight and overall health since the diagnosis, started regularly seeing his doctor at age 60.

-He was devastated, but we need the next steps to take.
-We told him to go to his doctor and ask him to write a note which described his improved health.
-We included the note with his application and was able to get a rated policy.
+He was devastated, but we need the following steps to take.
+We told him to go to his doctor and ask him to write a note that described his improved health.
+We included the message with his application and got a rated policy.

 Before You Apply

 Before you apply for life insurance, you need to get in shape.
-If you’re carrying any extra weight, the insurance company sees you as a risk for another heart attack.
+If you carry any extra weight, the insurance company sees you as a risk for another heart attack.